-Although declared as taking type Variant() the VB will pass both String and Variant String array types correctly to this function, as well as ambiguous Variant types.
+Notes: Although declared as taking type Variant() the VB will pass both String and Variant String array types correctly to this function, as well as ambiguous Variant types.

 If the Separator value is omitted then strings will be separated by a space.
-If the Separator value is passed as an empty string; ""; then strings will not be separated and will be contiguous in the resulting string A non-empty Separator value will be inserted in between each string
+If the Separator value is passed as an empty string; ""; then strings will not be

+A non-empty Separator value will be inserted in between each string